phortx/sunxi-gpio-gem/README.md

 sunxi-gpio-gem
 ==============

-Native Ruby Extension to work with Sunxi GPIO
+Native Ruby Extension to work with Sunxi GPIO.
+This gem is currently under development and it only support wirting.